CranioSacral Therapy (CST)

 Lori Leitzel Rice, LMT, CST-D

-A gentle, hands -on technique, pioneered by Dr. John E. Upledger.
+CranioSacral Therapy is a gentle, hands -on technique, pioneered by Dr. John E. Upledger.

 Though named for the bones, the cranium and the sacrum, the craniosacral system consists of the membrane around the brain and spinal cord, and the fluid that nourishes and protects these.